OppaAI/AGi/README.md

 it is still a very simple infrastructure with the following system:

 ### 🫀 Vital Circulatory System (VCS) – Bio-Inspired Heartbeat Monitoring
 Version 0.1.0

-The **Vital Pulse System** provides robust, mutual awareness between robot and server, ensuring reliable operation in distributed AGI robot setups.

-Inspired by biological circulatory systems, VCS acts as the "blood flow" that keeps the entire system alive and self-aware.

 #### Key Components